theochem/horton/doc/user_postproc_aim.rst

    This script also generates figures of the radial densities and Fukui functions, if ``matplotlib`` is installed.
-In this step, you may use :ref:`ref_grid_option`, although the default setting should be fine for nearly all cases.
+In this step, you may use :ref:`the -- grid option <ref_grid_option>`, although the default setting should be fine for nearly all cases.

 If you remove some directories for atomic computations before or after executing the ``run_PROGRAM.sh`` script, the corresponding atoms will not be